Meet the Team

 • Nicole in a white shirt sleeves with long dark hair and round glasses.

-Nicole Ponce, Asia Front Coordinator, Philippines
+Nicole Ponce, Advocacy Lead, Philippines

 Nicole Ponce is Co-Founder and Coordinator of I am Climate Justice (ICJ) movement, Research Fellow to the Normandy Chair for Peace, and a graduate of Juris Doctor from University of San Carlos, Philippines.
 Her work is focused on using law as a tool for social change especially in the field of climate action and human rights.